projectnotions/gethamquestions/README.md

 To get started though, requires accurate question pools.
 Fortunately these are publically available from [http://www.ncvec.org/page.php?id=338](http://www.ncvec.org/page.php?id=338).
 You can run gethamquestions.py specifying the docx file as input.
 It will create a JSON file as output, and also a text version (UTF-8 encoding) of the docx file.
 If you prefer, you can specifiy a text file as input (recommended UTF-8 encoding.)

+A javascript class is also provided, elementpool.js (class ElementPool) that supports the method "getQuestionsByIds".
+Additional methods will be added as use cases emerge.

 The next phase of development will experiment with AI input on topics, and explainations of the questions and answers.
 Also provide full package support.

+A rudimentary deployment of gethamquestions can be seen at [projectnotions.com - Technician Ham Class]([https://projectnotons.com/blog1](https://projectnotions.com/blog1/2023/05/technician-ham-class/)

 ## Usage